 A basic understanding of how to use the command line is useful as you’ll mostly be using the command line when accessing HPCs.
 When you’re on the command line, you also want to be able to use text editors like Vim or Nano to edit scripts and configuration files.

-The textbook I enjoyed most for this was The Linux Command Line by William Shotts (freely available here).
+- The Linux Command Line by William Shotts (freely available here) is a textbook I really enjoyed.
 It gives an accessible and friendly explanation of what’s going on.
+See also my list of command line tips and resources.

 My preferred text editor is Vim.
 Here are the resources I found most helpful in learning how to use Vim: